yurangja99/music-sentiment-analysis/README.md

 ## Model

+The precise structure of my network is shown in [Appendix B](#appendix-b-structure-of-network).

 I refered to the structure of [ResNet](https://arxiv.org/abs/1512.03385), which is specialized to image classification task.

 I used residual blocks and bottleneck residual blocks. (refer to [`model.py`](./model.py))